GinnyBijnaar/Geo-Python-AdeKUS/source/lessons/L1/installing-miniconda.rst

 Additional notes
 ----------------

-You can install new packages using the `mamba install <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html>`__ command.
+You can install new packages using the `conda install`__ command.
-The basic syntax for installing packages is ``mamba install package-name``.
+The basic syntax for installing packages is ``conda install package-name``.
-In addition, we also want to specify the **channel** from where the package is downloaded using the parameter ``-c``.

 **Installing the pandas package from the conda-forge channel:**

 .. code-block:: bash

-    mamba install -c conda-forge pandas
+    conda install pandas

-Once you run this command, you will see also other packages getting installed and/or updated as mamba checks for dependencies of the installed package.
+Once you run this command, you will see also other packages getting installed and/or updated as conda checks for dependencies of the installed package.
-Read more about package installations in the `mamba documentation <https://mamba.readthedocs.io/en/latest/advanced_usage/detailed_operations.html>`__
 It's a good idea to search for installation instructions for each package online.

 .. admonition:: Conda channels

-    `Conda channels <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html>`__ used by mamba and are remote locations where packages are stored.
+    `Conda channels <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html>`__ used by conda and are remote locations where packages are stored.
     During this course (and in general when installing packages for scientific computing and GIS analysis) we download most packages from the `conda-forge <https://conda-forge.org/#about>`__ channel.

 .. admonition:: Conflicting packages

     A good rule of thumb is to **always install packages from the same channel** (for this course, we prefer the ``conda-forge`` channel).
-    In case you encounter an error message when installing new packages, you might want to first check the versions and channels of existing packages using the `mamba list` command before trying again.
+    In case you encounter an error message when installing new packages, you might want to first check the versions and channels of existing packages using the `conda list` command before trying again.